Vitamin B8 (Inositol)

 - May help memory with Alzheimer’s disease

-When using inositol, it is best to increase dosages slowly and to take with choline and other B Vitamins.
+When using inositol, it is best to increase dosages slowly, and to take along with choline and other B Vitamins.
 Typical dosages range from 100 mg – 1000 mg with therapeutic dosages ranging from 10 – 20 grams.

 Inositol is water-soluble, so any excess of this vitamin will be washed out.
 High dose inositol is very well tolerated when dosages are slowly increased.
 As with any therapeutic dosages, minor side effects such as diarrhea may occur at first, and then later subside.